-1.4.
-Sulphur (S)
+Sulfur (S)

-Like nitrogen, sulphur is required for the manufacture of protein and is needed throughout the plant's life.
+Like nitrogen, sulfur is required for the manufacture of protein and is needed throughout the plant's life.
 It is required in about the same amount as phosphorus.
 Like nitrogen, sulphur deficient plants are pale green to yellow in appearance.

-Most complete NPK fertilisers used to fertilise playing fields contain sulphur, so deficiency does not commonly occur.
-Sulphur is not always required in fertiliser programs, with variable amounts being received in rain, and some bore waters.
-The amount that falls in the rain is greater in cities and near the sea.
+Most complete NPK fertilisers used to fertilise playing fields contain sulfur, so deficiency does not commonly occur.

+Sulfur is not always required in fertiliser programs, with variable amounts being received in rain, and some bore waters.
+The amount that falls in the rain is greater in coastal locations.

-2. pH
+3. pH

 pH is a measure of the soil's acidity or alkalinity.
-It is measured over a range from 0 - 14, pH 7 is neutral, less than 7 is acid and greater than 7 is alkaline.
+It is measured over a range from 0 to 14, pH 7 is neutral, less than 7 is acid and greater than 7 is alkaline.
 Soils commonly lie in the range from pH 5.0 to 8.5.
 A pH range from 6.0 to 7.0 is optimum, though most grasses are tolerant and will grow quite well outside this range.

 Soil pH influences the availability of several of the essential plant nutrients.
-In strongly acidic (low pH) soils, aluminium (AI), manganese (Mn), copper (Cu) and zinc (Zn) are more available to plants and may even reach toxic proportions, but molybdenum (Mo) availability is reduced.
-As pH rises above 7.0, molybdenum becomes more available, but nutrients such as iron (Fe), zinc and copper become less available.
+In strongly acidic (low pH) soils, aluminium, manganese, copper and zinc are more available to plants and may even reach toxic proportions, but molybdenum availability is reduced.
+As pH rises above 7.0, molybdenum becomes more available, but nutrients such as iron, zinc and copper become less available.

 When soils are too acid, lime (or dolomite) can be used to increase the pH.
-The amount of lime required depends on the degree of acidity, the target pH, and the soil type.
+The amount of lime required depends on the degree of acidity, the target pH and the soil type.
 A typical rate is 2.5 t/ha (25 kg per 100 square metres).

 On soils prone to acidification, repeat applications are required every few years.

-3. FERTILISING FAIRWAYS
+4. FERTILISING FAIRWAYS

 While nitrogen, phosphorus and potassium can be applied separately, and phosphorus does not need to be applied as regularly as nitrogen and potassium, these nutrients are customarily applied together as a complete NPK fertiliser.
 This saves time and is much more convenient than applying them individually.

-The analyses of commonly used NPK fertilisers that are used on lawns and sporting fields are shown in Table 1.
+The analyses of commonly used NPK fertilisers are shown below.

 PRODUCT ANALYSIS

 % N % P % K % S

-No 17 Lawn Food (S) 9.1 3.8 4.9 17.7

-Multigro® 13.1 4.5 7.2 15.4
+CK 88® 15.1 4.4 11.5 13.6

-Granulock ® Blue 12.0 5.2 14.1 8.0
+Nitrophoska [®] Special 12.0 5.2 14.1 8.0